 For example, certain of the Buddhist philosophy courses are taught by Tibetan professors (Khenpos and Lopons) and translated into English.
 Here the classics of the great philosophical thinkers of Buddhism, such as Nāgārjuna, Asańga, Candrakīrti, and Śāntideva, are studied and analyzed, with an eye toward both intellectual and spiritual growth.
 Other philosophy courses are taught by international professors who approach the material from a contemporary academic perspective, examining the historical developments of the Buddhist traditions and schools of thought and helping students learn critical thinking and interpretive skills.

 Modern spoken Tibetan and classical Tibetan are offered from the first year of the program.
 Sanskrit classes are also available, giving students a broad introduction to two important Buddhist languages, while Nepali is offered to enable students to participate more fully in the life and culture of Nepal.

 For a complete listing of available classes, please download the BA Course Description.

 Study Abroad Student Application and Admission

-Students currently enrolled in a BA or MA program at another college or university who have completed Higher Secondary School (through grade 12) with a minimum score of second division/45 percent are eligible to apply for the program at the admissions section of this website.
+Students currently enrolled in a BA or MA program at another college or university who have completed at least their first year of studies are eligible to apply for the program at the admissions section of this website.

 English Language Proficiency